-Herniated Disc - Surgery
+Lumbar Herniated Disc - Surgery

 following conditions are present:

-- You have a history of persistent leg pain that
+- You have leg pain that

-exam find that you currently have weakness, loss of motion, or abnormal
+- You have weakness, loss of motion, or abnormal

-herniated disc that can be treated surgically.
+- Tests show that your herniated disc can be treated surgically.

 is not caused by a herniated disc.
 Disc surgery is also